cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

     When you are finished with your demo, pack up your FPGA development board.
 Neatly put the board, power cable, and USB cable back in the box.
-Return the box to a TA who will then record the board number on your check-off sheet and initial the final check-off.
+Return the box to a TA who will then record the board number on your check-off sheet, initial the final check-off, and then collect your check-off sheet.

 6. Requirements for Final Submission
 --------------------------------------------------------------------------